Protect your privacy, rights and freedoms

 All my life I have been super careful with my data.
 I took great care, and so there has never been a shred of my personal information online or in wrong hands.
 That's why I have never had any problems with scam, spam, or theft.
 I have never had to worry.
 Until now.
 All because I was forced by our own government to get health insurance and give my personal data to Medibank.
 And now Medibank by its gross negligence ruined it all.

 I am also deeply insulted by Medibank's word play and corporate trickery during this whole incident.
 In every message they emphasise how transparent they decided to be.
 But the truth is that they didn't _decide_ it.
 The law requires them to.
 And they haven't been transparent.
 They have been downplaying the damage until they no longer could.
 Their definition of "no evidence that the data had been accessed" was that they hadn't had the hackers to prove it to them, not that they carefully analysed their system and were absolutely sure of data safety.
-What kind of security is that, to rely on hackers to prove otherwise???!!!
+What kind of security is that, to rely on hackers to prove the fact of daat theft??!!!

 Now I wonder what else might have been stolen from them and all other companies over the years without anyone even knowing.
 Maybe that's why Australians get scammed so badly all the time.
 Corporations always blame ordinary users for that, while in fact the main threat to our data are our government and so-called legitimate businesses.